ASMFH/GDPR-cloud/README.md

 a better understanding of the whole scenario.
 Then, we propose a model named Data Confinement Framework and validate if the framework is able to address all those issues of the cases providing solutions.
-With our analysis, we have showed that our framework is effective and functional to solve all the mentioned cases.
+With our analysis, we have showed that our framework is effective and functional to solve all the mentioned cases.